tnebooks/12th-chemistry/content.en/docs/metallurgy/extraction-of-crude-metal.md

 Al_2O_3 \cdot 2H_2O \xrightarrow{\Delta} Al_2O_3(s) + 2H_2O(g) \uparrow
 $$

-**Evaluate yourself 2**
+>**Evaluate yourself 2**
+>

-2. Magnesite (Magnesium carbonate) is calcined to obtain magnesia, which is used to make refractory bricks.
+>2.
+Magnesite (Magnesium carbonate) is calcined to obtain magnesia, which is used to make refractory bricks.
 Write the decomposition reaction.

 #### 1.3.2 Reduction of metal oxides